 The school recognises that a previously looked after child potentially remains vulnerable.
-School will vigilantly monitor the welfare of previously looked after children, keep records and notify Social Care
+School will vigilantly monitor the welfare of previously looked after children, keep records and notify Social Care as soon as there is a recurrence of a concern in accordance with the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Inter - Agency Procedures.'

-3.6.11 Children showing signs of Abuse and/or Neglect
+3.8.10 Children showing signs of Abuse and/or Neglect